TimBHowe/woocommerce-conditional-shipping-and-payments-city-extension/README.md

-# WooCommerce Conditional Shipping and Payments - Street Address Extension
+# WooCommerce Conditional Shipping and Payments - City Extension

 This plugin is to extends the [WooCommerce Conditional Shipping and Payments](https://woocommerce.com/products/conditional-shipping-and-payments/) plugin to allow conditional logic to be applied to the shipping and/or billing city fields to check if the do or do not contain specified strings.